-Today we will talk about the Christian Monuments and Monasteries in Egypt, when it comes to religion in Egypt, most of us tend to think either of the current dominant religion (Islam) or, especially in terms of tourism, of the ancient religion.
-The beliefs of god-king Pharaohs, the afterlife, and the concept of multiple deities fascinates most of us and is often a tourism focal point.
+Today, we will talk about the Christian Monuments and Monasteries in Egypt.
+When it comes to religion in Egypt, most of us tend to think either of the current dominant religion (Islam) or, especially in terms of tourism, of the ancient religion.
+The beliefs of god-king Pharaohs, the afterlife, and the concept of multiple deities fascinate most of us and is often a tourism focal point.
 However, what you may now know is that Christianity also played a large role in Egyptian history and still does today.

 For those interested in learning more about Christianity in Egypt, and the monuments and monasteries that you can still see and visit, this article is for you.